Community Partner Groups

 How can I become a member of a Community Partner Group?

 Any person or group dedicated to supporting GTF is welcome to take part in a Community Partner Group.
-Complete the attached Membership Registration Form (downloadable PDF) and return it to Cheryl Belair.
-If you have any questions or would like more information about Community Partner Groups, please contact Cheryl Belair directly at firstname.lastname@example.org or 678-514-1181.
+If you have any questions or would like more information about Community Partner Groups, please contact Rita Michaels directly at firstname.lastname@example.org or 678-514-1180.